Boosted B2C user trust and international conversion rates in India, Brazil and Mexico through better UX

 We focused on a mobile-first strategy.

-Through this workshop I learned most users across demographics were utilizing Amazon marketplace on mobile devices.
-After defining the mobile version, I moved on the tablet and desktop designs.
+Through this workshop, I learned that across demographics, most customers were utilizing the Amazon marketplace on mobile devices.
+After defining the mobile version, I moved on to the tablet and desktop designs.

 • Created a script to be utilized by research partners in all countries.
-For India, we conducted a study in New Delhi.
-Localized researchers administered the test and recorded a video for each participant that shared verbal feedback, facial reactions, the customer’s screen view, and a brief user profile.
+For India, we conducted a study in New Delhi, partnering with localized researchers who administered the test and recorded a video for each participant, sharing verbal feedback, facial reactions, the customer’s screen view, and a brief user profile.

 • We had 8 participants in the India baseline study: